NEONScience/NEON-Data-Skills/tutorials/Other/GEE_Python/02_sdr_timelapse/GEE_SDR_Functions_Timelapse.md

 To follow along with this code, you will need to
 1. Sign up for a non-commercial Google Earth Engine account here https://code.earthengine.google.com/register.
 2. Install **Python 3.x**
-3. Install required Python packages (cartopy and the subsequent packages are only required for the last optional part of the tutorial, to create a time-lapse gif)
+3. Install required Python packages (cartopy and the dependent packages are only required for the last optional part of the tutorial, to create a time-lapse gif)
-    * ee
+    - ee
-    * geemap
+    - geemap
-    * matplotlib
+    - matplotlib
-    * cartopy
-    * geos
-    * shapely
-    * pyproj
+    - cartopy (dependencies: geos, shapely, pyproj)

 Notes:
 - This tutorial was developed using Python 3.9, so if you are installing Python for the first time, we recommend that version.
 This lesson was written in **Jupyter Notebook** so you can run each cell chunk individually, but you can also use a different IDE (Interactive Development Environment) of your choice.
 If not using **Jupyter**, we recommend using **Spyder**, which has similar functionality.
 You can install both Python, Jupyter Notebooks, and Spyder by downloading <a href="https://www.anaconda.com/products/distribution" target="_blank">Anaconda</a>.